Best things to do near Page, Arizona: Epic Itinerary

 Where to Stay

 There are a ton of hotel options for all price ranges in Page and the surrounding area.
-I stayed at the Holiday Inn and Suites, which is a perfect, central location for a good price.
+I stayed at the Holiday Inn and Suites, which is a great place to stay and a perfect, central location for a good price.

 The staff was also amazing and there is a free breakfast included (always important in my mind).